Best Apps and Tools for Finding Snorkeling Spots

 1. Marine Charts & Bathymetry Apps

-For the snorkeler who geeks out on underwater topography, detailed marine chart apps are a game-changer.
-These are your digital windows to the seafloor, showing depth, bottom composition, and coastal contours.
+If you geek out on underwater topography, detailed marine chart apps are a game-changer.
+They show depth, bottom composition, and coastal contours.

-How to use them: Scout for protected bays with gradual, shallow shelves.
-Look for sandy patches adjacent to rocky or reef structures-these often offer great visibility and attract fish.
-It's like getting a bird's-eye view of the underwater landscape before you even get wet.
+How to use them: Look for protected bays with gradual, shallow shelves.
+Sandy patches next to rocky or reef structures often have great visibility and attract fish.
+It's like getting a bird's-eye view of the underwater landscape before you get wet.

 Pro tip: Always cross-reference with a tide chart.
-A deep, serene channel at high tide can become a treacherous, exposed rock garden at low tide.
+A deep, serene channel at high tide can become a treacherous rock garden at low tide.

 2. Crowd-Sourced Snorkeling & Diving Logs